sicara/sicarator/generators/app/templates/common/README.md

 ## Update dependencies
-From time to time, you might want to update the dependencies of the project. <br />
 :warning: Before doing so, remember you might create dependency breaks in the project. <br />
 You can use :
 ```bash